openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 		  Use the archetype explorer on the left hand side of the tool to navigate to the desired archetype and left-click to open and parse.
 The root directory of the explorer view is determined by the "repository" setting in the .cfg file.
+Use the Options menu to set the directory on your system.

 			OR